LGF counselling service

 - Download, complete and return the Application for Counselling (word) via email to email@example.com or by FREEPOST.
 If you do not have access to a printer we can post a form out to you.
 Please email your name and address to firstname.lastname@example.org or call 0845 3 30 30 30.

 - We will be in touch once we have received your application, to provide more details on the next steps and waiting times and to book an appointment for an Intake Service Assessment.

-- Once you have been referred to the counselling service we will contact you to book in an initial assessment meeting, once you have moved towards the top of the waiting list (please note: this process can take up to 12 weeks from the date of receipt of your original application).
+- Once you have been referred to the counselling service we will contact you to book in an initial Counselling Assessment meeting, once you have moved towards the top of the waiting list (please note: this process can take up to 12 weeks from the date of receipt of your original application).
 This meeting is an opportunity for us to further discuss the issues you need support around and gain a better understand of how we can support you.

 - If we agree that counselling would be beneficial to you, then we will agree on a number of sessions and assign you to one of our counsellors.